 Stevia, the sweet little leaf that could, is a natural sweetener derived from the leaves of the Stevia rebaudiana plant, native to South America.
 It’s a zero-calorie sweetener that can be up to 300 times sweeter than sugar, making it a popular choice for people looking to cut calories without sacrificing taste.

 Benefits Of Using Stevia During Fasting

-Using stevia during fasting can be a great way to add a touch of sweetness to your coffee or tea without breaking your fast.
+Consuming stevia during fasting can be a great way to add a touch of sweetness to your coffee or tea without breaking your fast.
 Unlike nutritive sweeteners that provide calories and can spike insulin and blood glucose levels, stevia is a non-nutritive sweetener that doesn’t impact blood sugar levels.
+Zero calories!

 This means it won’t interfere with the potential benefits of fasting, such as increased fat burning, improved insulin sensitivity, and cellular repair.

 Drumroll, please!
 The million-dollar question: does stevia break a fast?
 The short answer is no, consuming stevia does not break a fast when used in moderation.
 Since it doesn’t contain calories and doesn’t impact your blood glucose, sugar or insulin levels, you can enjoy stevia-sweetened beverages without sabotaging your fasting goals.

 So, go ahead and add a sprinkle of stevia to your coffee – your fast will remain intact!
 With that in mind though, do not overdo it.
 Everyone reacts differently with stevia and if you consume stevia in moderate to heavy amounts it can cause some stomach discomfort.

 Moderation Matters: Finding The Sweet Spot With Stevia And Fasting-friendly Additives

 As with most things in life, moderation is key when it comes to using stevia and other fasting-friendly additives in your coffee or beverages.
 Here’s why keeping an eye on your consumption is essential.